Changes to the refugee program in the United States

 If you entered the U.S. through the US refugee admissions program, there is no change to your current status.
 Resettlement agencies offer limited support, and programs such as Refugee Cash Assistance (RCA) and Refugee Medical Assistance (RMA) may still be available depending on your state.

-Based on what we know right now, here is how you can prepare:
+Here is how you can prepare:

 two women consult in office sitting at a table